 The central message of our paper is that although the existence of relational contracts can overcome contractual incompleteness, it will simultaneously affect the type of innovation undertaken.
 In particular, strong relationships, compared to the Nash case, will encourage relationship-specific innovations, but might discourage more general innovations that would require the break-up of such relationships.
-The positive effects of relationships has long since been recognized, and in particular in the 1980s, the keiretsu system of strong business relationships in Japan was praised for being a feature of a superior economic model.
-A prominent example is Dore (1983) who discusses the Japanese economy as a whole and argues that relational contracts overcome opportune behavior and allow for risk sharing.
+The positive effects of relationships have long been recognized.
+Dore (1983) first discusses the Japanese economy as a whole and argues that relational contracts within the "keiretsu" system overcome opportune behavior and allow for risk sharing.
 He suggests that the origins of relational contracts could be found in cultural differences.
-Blinder and Krueger (1996) compare US and Japanese labor markets suggest that lower labor turn-over allows firms in Japan to invest more in training.
-Helper (1990) and Helper and Henderson (2014) argue that the Japanese autoindustry is a lot more productive than the American.
+Blinder and Krueger (1996) compare US and Japanese labor markets and suggest that lower labor turn-over allows firms in Japan to invest more in training.
+Helper (1990) and Helper and Henderson (2014) argue that the Japanese auto-industry is a lot more productive than the American.
 They emphasize that the ongoing tight relationships allow for better sharing of information and fewer hold-up problems.
 We think of this as a higher provision of the non-contractible input, which is consistent with the 'cooperative' equilibrium.
 In addition, Toyota's suppliers are encouraged by the promise of continued cooperation to devote resources to innovation specifically designed for Toyota, in line with the results of section 4.
 This contrasts with their description of the three big automakers in the United States where the lack of trust meant that relationships had to be arm's length, contracts were met to the letter and no more, and relationship-specific investment or innovation were limited (an alternative was for the automakers to vertically integrate).
-Consequently, we think of the United States as being more closely represented by the 'Nash' equilibrium.22 Similarly, Bolton, Malmrose and Ouchi (1994) argue that relational contracts in the Japanese semi-conductor industry allows for more participation by suppliers in Japan than in the United States.
+Consequently, we think of the United States as being more closely represented by the 'Nash' equilibrium.29 Similarly, Bolton, Malmrose and Ouchi (1994) argue that relational contracts in the Japanese semi-conductor industry allows for more participation by suppliers in Japan than in the United States.